 But then she would still be the girl who lived vicariously through her books.
 The girl who was uninteresting to the other kids her age, and who was perplexing to her mother.
 Renée would almost definitely have approved of this detour, Bella thought, so she couldn't bring herself to regret it.
 She was eager to see her mother's face when she told her about this little adventure later.

-She was doing a good job of convincing herself that she had made a good decision, until the hands on her hips — Sean's, she reminded herself — slid around and cupped her backside through her jeans.
+She was doing a good job of convincing herself that she had made the right decision, until the hands on her hips—Sean's, she reminded herself—slid around and cupped her backside through her jeans.
 She jumped, startled, and tried to take a step back from him to free himself from his uncomfortable grip.
-She collided with a warm body behind her before she had moved more than a few inches, though, and two more hands slid around her, slipping up under the hem of her shirt.
+She collided with a warm body behind her before she had moved more than a few inches, though, and two more hands circled around her, slipping up under the hem of her shirt.

 Bella's breath caught, and she shook her head quickly.
 "Don't," she said, but her nervous whisper was lost in the noise of the music.
 The two bodies pressed closer, trapping her between them, and she pushed blindly at the wrists that held her, fighting down a spike of panic.
 "Don't, please," she said again, louder this time, trying to wriggle free.